 Of course, it’s hard to purposefully use technology all the time – so when you find yourself surfing social media unintentionally, honestly acknowledge and confess what’s going on. out, for both yourself and your child.
-This is an example of self-discipline, honesty, and lets your child know that while it can be difficult, you and your child can both try to overcome the temptations of technology.
+This is an example of self-discipline, and honesty, and lets your child know that while it can be difficult, you and your child can both try to overcome the temptations of technology.

 Content on the screen is more important than time on the screen

-Almost every computer and the phone has a tool that measures your child’s screen time and can block their access to an application if the usage time has expired.
+Almost every computer and phone has a tool that measures your child’s screen time and can block their access to an application if the usage time has expired.

 Many parents make the mistake of thinking that setting these features on their child’s device is enough, that the shortened and guaranteed usage time is the most important thing, but really, what’s happening on the screen is much more important.

 The reality is parents who only care about screen time are often parents who do not understand much about technology.
 The content displayed comes in two forms: Content your child is exposed to (accidentally or your child intentionally find it) and content that your child post.

 Some suggested questions for you to ask your child:

 - Are you having “slot-machine” behavior?
 “Slot-machine” is the behavior of constantly surfing the web to check the likes and comments on your child’s posts.

 - What value does the content you see online bring to you?